GrapeSkin2191/Python-UDP-Chat-Room/README.md

 To the client, the config can provide the address of the server.
 To the server, it can provide the address it uses.
 The config is also used to configure the logger.
 ### To change the address
-The default config should be like this *(if it is not, it is a bug, lol)*:
+The default config should be like this *(if it is not, it is a mistake, lol)*:
 ```
 [socket]
 Host=127.0.0.1